Online Fraud Protection – What is it?

 Most of the companies who are breached end up paying recovery costs at $158.00 per breached record.
 Healthcare records are even more expensive and can cost up to $394.00 each.
 This adds up to millions of dollars.
 A massive breach with recovery costs and potential lawsuits will affect share prices and can create long term trust problems with users.
 The disclosure last year by Yahoo! of two massive user-data breaches (1.5B) in 2013 and 2014 led Verizon to lop $350 million from the purchase price for Yahoo’s internet businesses.

 BioSig-ID is one solution that comes pre-loaded with tools to tackle each part of online fraud protection.
-First it stops potential imposters at login with biometric identification using a revolutionary drawn password.
-It authenticates users with multi-factor technology.
-It’s not enough to know the password – an imposter would have to draw it exactly as the regular user does to gain network access.
+First, it stops potential imposters at login with biometric identification using a revolutionary drawn password.
+For those who require higher level assurance BioProof-ID is ideal as document verifier.
+In all cases, BioSig-ID authenticates users with multi-factor technology.
+It’s not enough to know your BioSig-ID password – an imposter would still have to draw it exactly as the regular user does to gain network access (good luck).
+BioSig-ID offers a web-based contest to duplicate a password – Mom.
+They show how it looks yet with 19,000 users have failed to duplicate how it was written.

-But say a threat comes from the inside.
-Target was notably breached by a third party vendor with access.
-In this scenario BioSig-ID can monitor hundreds of thousands of activities in its usage.
+But say a threat comes from the inside, notably breached by a third-party vendor with access.
+In this scenario, BioSig-ID can monitor hundreds of thousands of activities in its usage.
 These reporting tools provide backend details on how the user is accessing assets, from device to geolocation, to time of day or number of password resets.
 It digests all this data, reviews historical patterns and analyzes the likelihood of fraud.
-BioSig-ID takes all of the guess work out of finding fraud.
+BioSig-ID takes all the guesswork out of finding fraud.

 No matter the industry, BioSig-ID robust analytics reporting has been proven to provide online fraud protection.
 BioSig-ID will: